 One example of a constructive use of social networking websites is gathering background information about the recruiters with whom you will interview.
 By finding out about topics that will interest the recruiter, you may gain an upper hand in the interview process.
-In addition, stronger connections with a potential employer can be made by talking about the clubs he or she belongs to and even friends you have in ered on Facebook
+In addition, stronger connections with a potential employer can be made by talking about the clubs he or she belongs to and even friends you have in common-information that can be discovered on Facebook.